-In addition to compensating for risk and technological asymmetries between the two parties, this contract has also subsequently proved to be a good tool for reducing transactional information asymmetries (Akerlof, 1970; Stiglitz & Weiss, 1992) between the start-up partner and its investors.
-Indeed, at the time of the phase of 'due diligence' between the creators of the start-up partners and the Business Angels, the shared risk development contract, signed with ONERA, yields paramount information on both the product and the target market, and on the technological developments and their costs.
+In addition to compensating for risk and technological asymmetries between the two parties, this contract has also subsequently proved to be a good tool for reducing transactional information asymmetries (Akerlof, 1970; Stiglitz & Weiss, 1992) between the startup partner and its investors.
+Indeed, at the time of the phase of 'due diligence' between the creators of the start-up partners and the Business Angels, the shared risk development contract, paramount with ONERA, yields information on both the product and the target market, and on the technological developments and their costs.

-This last years, at ONERA, several contracts of this type were signed with various commercial companies.
-Four of these companies have succeeded in raising significant funds from investors.
+This last year, at ONERA, three contracts of this type were signed with various commercial companies and four others are in advanced negotiations.
+Two of these companies have succeeded in raising funds from investors.

-II.1.3 - Institutional asymmetry (mentality and behavior)
+II.3.1.2 -Institutional asymmetry (mentality and behavior)

-The shared risk development contract is a collaborative tool that compensates for technological and risk asymmetries.
-Such a tool also compensates indirectly for a very important asymmetry in the relation between the transmitter and the receiver in the process institutional of technology transfer. asymmetry, term introduced here a the analogously with terminology of institutional economy, within the meaning of "thought and action practices" by Veblen (1899) of "shared mental models" and "belief structures that intervene as formal and abstract constraints to structure human interactions" by North (1994).
+The shared risk development contract is a collaborative tool that compensates technological and risk asymmetries.
+Such a tool also compensates indirectly for a very important asymmetry in the relation between the transmitter and the receiver in the process of technology transfer, institutional asymmetry, a term introduced here analogously with the terminology of institutional economy, within the meaning of "thought and action practices" by Veblen (1899) of "shared mental models" and "belief structures that intervene as formal and constraints abstract to structure interactions" by North (1994).

 This asymmetry has been thoroughly analyzed because it can sometimes induce a more significant form of blocking in a dual relationship: cultural blocking.
-The institutional word must be understood as a sum of the rules, but also in its abstract aspect, as a sum of beliefs, prejudices, instincts and behaviors: "Institutions are dominant thought and action practices" (Veblen, 1899).
+The word 'institutional' must be understood as a sum of the rules, but also in its abstract aspect as a sum of beliefs, prejudices, instincts and behaviors: "Institutions are dominant thought and action practices" (Veblen, 1899).
 All these elements are generated historically, according to the way in which the actions are carried out and are assessed, but more especially through received education.

-Historically, applied research in France is really quite concentrated in national research centers specialized in a particular field (IFP, CEA, ONERA, Inrets, Inra, Inria, etc.).
-The universities have generally not been perceived as possible players in applied R&D. The proof is that before the Allegre Law in 1999, very few universities in France had a research result utilization service, and even these, before the Pecresse Law in 2007, did not have a complete autonomy which would allow them, among other things, to have a close relationship with the economic world.
+Historically, applied research in France is really quite concentrated in national research centers specialized in a particular field (IFP, CEA, ONERA.
+Inrets.
+Inra.
+Inria. etc.). universities have generally not been perceived as possible players in applied R&D. The proof is that before the Allegre Law in 1999, very few universities in France had a research result utilization service, and even these, before the Pecresse Law in 2007, did not have that complete autonomy which would allow them, among other things, to have a close relationship with the economic world.